-With the season starting in Early August, we are giving ourselves, and the other towns who are taking Level Two flag registrations, until July 1st to accept registrations.
-After July 1st, we should know what our numbers look like for both Level Two flag as well as 8U tackle, and we’ll know from other towns who will be able to field a team.
+With the season starting in Early August, we are giving ourselves a couple months to look at numbers and work with other towns to make a decision.
+Our registration deadline is June 1st, so we should know what our numbers look like for both Level Two flag as well as 8U tackle, and we’ll know from other towns who will be able to field a team.
 We will make an official decision shortly thereafter.

 If you sign up for 8-year-old flag and we do not have the outside town support to proceed with this program, there may be other options for flag programs outside of Bedford.
 If you register for 8U tackle and we don’t end up fielding a team at that level, your options would be to move over to the 8-year-old Level Two flag program, or to move up and play 9U tackle.
 We fully anticipate having individual discussions with impact families in July, and are prepared to move players where they will thrive and where they and their parents will be most comfortable.

 As mentioned above, please try to register your child as soon as possible, so that we can start to formulate a plan as we see the numbers.
 Registration information can be found on our website (http://www.bedfordbulldogs.org/reg), and our Registration and Paperwork Drop-Off event is tonight from 6:30-8:30 at McKelvie School.
 There will be board members available to answer any questions you might have, though we hope the information above helps clear up any confusion.